RWS/studio-api-docs/apiconcepts/translationmemory/retrieving_licensing_information.md

 Retrieving Licensing Information
 =====
-An TM Server is licensed for a certain number of concurrent users and the number of translation units that it can store at maximum.
+A TM Server is licensed for a certain number of concurrent users and the number of translation units that it can store at maximum.
 It may sometimes be necessary to retrieve the maximum number of TUs allowed, and the number of TUs currently stored.
 This chapter provides an example of how to retrieve this information programmatically.

 Add a New Class
 -----